dustinpfister/blog_posts/_posts/js-promise.md

 ### 2.2 - Not using promisify, and just using the fs.promises in late nodejs versions

+If I do not care at all about supporting old versions of nodejs that do not all ready have native methods that return a promise in the file system module, then there is just doing that.
+In late versions of nodejs such as 16.x there is now a collection of native methods in the nodejs file system module that will already return a promise.
+These methods are contained in a promise object of the nodejs file system module.

 ```js
 let fs = require('fs');